 14. Parlor Palm

-These trees thrive in average moisture and humidity level.
+These trees thrive in average moisture and humidity levels.
 If the environment gets dry, these palms can allure spider mites.
 They prefer indirect light, like all other ideal indoor plants.
 They do not need frequent watering but prefer wet soil.

 15. Ponytail Palm